modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 The `initial equation` concept is the same in Flat Modelica as in full Modelica, and any `initial equation` in a full Modelica model will be preserved in the Flat Modelica model.
 However, the Flat Modelica model may contain additional `initial equation` coming from the rewriting of other concepts.

+## Benefits

+To not share the full Modelica initialization model means that there will be a price in terms of lack of specification reuse between full Modelica and Flat Modelica.
+The benefits of the new initialization model that make it worth the price include:
+- The Flat Modelica initalization model relies more on the use of equations, making more of the initialization explicit in the model.
+- The possibility to alter start values after translation is more explicit.
+- Not using the `start` attribute means that we can get rid of one more variable attribute with non-constant variability.
+This leaves only the potential need for `nominal` to be discrete-time, but it should be possible to get rid of in a similar manner to `start`.

+Drawbacks:
+- Not using the `start` attribute means that we cannot embedd this information in a type; something like a record with equations would be needed to bundle an equation for `start('v')` with the variable `'v'` in a type.
+- Not using attributes `start` and `fixed` means more separation of the declaration of a variable and the things involved in its initialization.

+## Limitations

 Since a constant in Flat Modelica can always be evaluated during translation, constants are excluded from the current discussion of variable initialization.

+The initialization of variables described here is currently restricted to non-discrete-time `Real` variables `'v'`, with no appearance of `pre('v')` in the model equations.
+Generalization to discrete-time variables and general handling of `pre` should be made analogously to full Modelica, but the details have not yet been considered.

 ## Causal equation